alex-memo/FinalProjectCG/README.md

 =
 **Improvements**

 There are newly added textures for the map compared to the previous assignment submission.
-Camera has been updated to use new features added to Cinemachine as weel as implementing a zoom for the weapons that need it.
+Camera has been updated to use new features added to Cinemachine as well as implementing a zoom for the weapons that need it.

 **Texturing**